A guide for attending EES events

 As an attendee, you are expected to show respect to the host, presenter, and other attendees.
 Any disrespectful, threatening, or aggressive behaviour will result in the host removing you from the event without warning.
 It is at the hosts’ discretion to decide whether your behaviour is inappropriate.
 You may be banned from attending the current or future events if you behave inappropriately during or outside of the event.

 Be punctual.
-We recommend logging into the event ten minutes before the official start time to ensure you have updated your software and have access to the event.
-Any notification sent to the EES after the start time will not be picked up and we will not be able to provide tech-support to you.
+We recommend logging into the online event ten minutes before the official start time to ensure you have updated your software and have access to the event.
+Any notification sent to the EES after the start time will not be picked up, and we will not be able to provide tech support to you.
+Similarly, we recommend arriving at the physical venue at least 15 minutes before the official start time to accommodate for any travel delays.

 You will not be able to display your webcam during a webinar unless asked to do so by the host.
 No webcam or microphone is required to attend an EES online event (unless you are a speaker).
 However, if joining a meeting, please be mindful of using your webcam.
 Any inappropriate behaviour on webcam will not be tolerated and the host will remove you from the event without warning, this includes nudity, offensive gestures and/or backgrounds, and anything the host may consider inappropriate.
 It is at the hosts’ discretion to decide whether your actions are inappropriate.